it-gro/hugo-theme-w3css-basic/README.md

 ## Showcase

-* See https://it-gro.github.io/hugo-theme-w3css-basic.github.io/pages/showcase/ for more quick examples
+* See https://it-gro.github.io/hugo-theme-w3css-basic.github.io/pages/showcase/ for more examples

 ## Usage

-In order to see your site in action, run Hugo's built-in local server.
+To see the exampleSite use:
 ```
+$ cd exampleSite/
 $ export GoogleMapsApiKey=GEeawyBOuzOPzbFGizHKGReghibngUZTGjlioZM
-$ hugo server -w --disableFastRender
+$ hugo server -w --disableFastRender --navigateToChanged --themesDir ../../
 ```

 Now enter [`localhost:1313`](http://localhost:1313) in the address bar of your browser.